theRealAph/ScopeLocals/README.md

   from caller to callee makes it much easier to reason about the flow of data in a program.

-* _Comprehensibility_: The values of extent local variables are only shared in the extent of `run()` or `call()`, and not shared outside that extent.
+* _Comprehensibility_: The values of extent-local variables are only shared in the extent of `run()` or `call()`, and not shared outside that extent.